tempodb/tempodb-node-js/README.markdown

 ### Returns

-The return body is either empty on success (response code will be 200) or contains a list of response objects in event of a single or multi-point failure (response code will be 207).
+The return body is either empty on success (response code will be 200) or contains a JSON object with a list of response objects in event of a single or multi-point failure (response code will be 207).
 Each response object contains a status code and an Array of error messages.
 This Array has a one to one correspondence with the original Array.
 For example if you submitted this Array:

     data = [
         { t: new Date("2012-01-12 14:11:00"), v: 123.4},